eggburg/PKI-Docker-TestBed/README.md

 # Containers Deployment
 The setup includes 5 containers.
+They are
+- an OCSP responder
+- a CRL distribution point
+- a SSL client
-They are an OCSP responder, a CRL distribution point, a SSL client, and 2 SSL servers using good and revoked cert respectively.
+- 2 SSL servers using good and revoked cert respectively.
 ![Alt text](images/containers-deployment.png)

 # Signing Relation